On a representation of partially-distinguishable populations: Conclusion

 \section{Conclusion}

-Starting from general considerations about the concepts of individual and population and about the partially-indistinguishable knowledge that may be available about them, we went across increasingly general notions in an attempt to faithfully describe the multi-faceted nature of the corresponding uncertainties.
+Starting from general considerations about the concepts of individual and population and about the partially-indistinguishable knowledge that may be available about them, we presented increasingly general notions in an attempt to faithfully describe the multi-faceted nature of the corresponding uncertainties.
 After a suitable level of generality was reached, an alternative way of expressing the uncertainty about these complex systems has been introduced.
 This alternative expression highlights the nature of the proposed representation by identifying it with a point process on the set of probability measures on the individual state space, under the assumption of independence between individuals.
+Future work includes the study of algorithms based on the introduced representation of populations as well as their theoretical analysis following, for instance, the approach of \cite{DelMoral2013,DelMoral2015}.